Boyne Greenway

 A seven kilometre continuation of the route, from Ship Street in Drogheda to Mornington, County Meath, along the Boyne Estuary was proposed in the early 21st century.
-As of December 2020, the proposal was awaiting a decision on planning permission.
+In December 2020, further information was sought on the proposal.
+The plan was rejected in September 2023, due to the potential impact on Special Areas of Conservation the route would run near.
+Concerns about the project had been raised by BirdWatch Ireland, who feared the impact that a greenway would have on migrating birds in the Boyne Estuary SPA.

 A 26.5 kilometre extension towards Navan was also proposed.
 In February 2021, Meath County Council launched a public consultation on the potential route.
 The extension is proposed to run from Andy Brennan Park in Navan to the gates of the Oldbridge Estate.
+In December 2023, a public consultation was launched on the emerging preferred route.
+The delay between the first consultation and the publishing of the preferred route was attributed to changes in the approval process for greenways in Ireland, and a need to carry out a flood modelling exercise.